 Thick Client applications are often overlooked by companies from a security perspective but can be even more vulnerable than web-based applications.
 Our thick client penetration testing identifies flaws within thick client applications including the services they interface with.

-Hybrid Application Security Assessment (Runtime & Code Review)
+Hybrid Application (Run time & Code Review)

 Why Choose Depth Security?